Fever Ray (album)

-Fever Ray is the debut solo studio album by Fever Ray, an alias of Karin Dreijer of Swedish electronic music duo the Knife.
+Fever Ray is the debut solo studio album by Fever Ray, the solo musical project of Swedish singer-songwriter Karin Dreijer, known for their work as one half of the electronic duo the Knife.
 It was released on 12 January 2009 by Rabid Records.
 The album spawned four singles: "If I Had a Heart", "When I Grow Up", "Triangle Walks" and "Seven".